imyourmanzi/mattmanzi.com/README.md

 ```
 to download all dependencies needed and setup the project.

-To build the project, run
+To build the project for development with hot-reloads, run:
 ```
 npm run serve
 ```
-for development with hot-reloads or
+or for minified production code, run:
 ```
 npm run build
 ```
-for minified production code.

 ## Other Useful `npm` Commands
 * `npm run lint` to independently lint code